-What is the difference between project and program management?
+What is the difference between projectmanagement and program management?

 Many organizations still struggle to answer this question.
-While the roles of the project and product manager vary from company to company, there are some unique characteristics that characterize the two.
+While the roles of the project manager and program manager vary from company to company, there are some unique aspects that characterize the two.

 A lot of project managers look up to program managers and aspire to be in their shoes one day.
 In order to be able to get to that level, project managers, as well as their organizations, must clearly understand the general responsibilities that are expected from each role.
 Organizations can then communicate them to their employees, allowing them to train themselves and set goals accordingly.